GodVenn/AVT-ColdShadowWorld/README.md

 # AVT-ColdShadowWorld
-Our goal will be to create a nice-looking world with procedurally generated terrain, gucci shading, snow and shadows.
+Our goal was to create a nice-looking world with procedurally generated terrain, gucci shading, snow and shadows.
 We want to explore the world using some flying device which has a HUD.

 ### Youtube Video